 Key Faculty & Staff

-- Christy Schuetze, Assistant Professor of Anthropology, Director of Heath & Societies
+- Christy Schuetze, Assistant Professor of Anthropology, Director of Heath & Societies (on leave 2022-2023)

 - Gigi Simeone, Health Sciences/Pre-Law Adviser

 - Diego Armus, Professor and Co-Chair of History

 - Heather Swadley, Visiting Assistant Professor of Political Science

 - Sexual Health Advocates | Contacts: Nina Robinson ‘23, Adrianna Belskis ‘24, Amelia Brown ‘25